CookingFrench Cooking Basics: How to Get Started Making French Meals

 French Cooking Methods

 French cuisine is renowned for its use of standard cooking methods that are designed to bring out the best in fresh ingredients.
-Some of the basic types of French cooking methods include:

 • Sauté: This method involves quickly cooking small, uniform pieces of food in a hot pan with oil or butter.
 The food is continuously stirred or shaken in the pan to ensure even cooking and to prevent burning.